Guides

 Review Your Prices Regularly

-Wholesale prices shift with the seasons, energy costs change, and the minimum wage rises annually.
-Review your pricing at least every six months.
+Wholesale prices shift with the seasons, energy costs change, and the minimum wage rises every April.
+Review your pricing at least every six months, and again before peak days like Valentine's and Mother's Day when wholesale spikes.

 Pricing well is not about being the cheapest florist in town.
-It is about understanding your costs, valuing your craft, and building a business that lasts.
+It is about knowing your costs, valuing your craft, and building a shop that is still here in ten years.

 We use cookies to enhance your experience, including essential cookies and referral tracking.
 Please choose your preference below.
 Read our cookie policy